tommasomoretti/nameless-analytics/README.md

 ## Main features
 ### Client-side tracking

-Highly customizable Client-Side Tracker Tag that sends requests to Server-Side Client Tag and supports various field types (string, integer, double, and JSON).
+Highly customizable Client-side Tracker Tag that sends requests to Nameless Analytics Server-side Client Tag and supports various field types (string, integer, double, and JSON).

 Main features:
 - Fully integrated with Google Consent Mode: tracks events only when analytics_storage is granted, or tracks all events regardless of the analytics_storage value.